logic-and-learning-lab/Popper/README.md

 father(andy,spongebob).
 ```

-A bias file contains the information that defines the search space of Popper.
+A bias file defines the search space of Popper.
 Predicate declarations tell Popper which predicate symbols it can use in the head (`head_pred`) or body (`body_pred`) of a rule, such as:

 ```prolog
 head_pred(grandparent,2).